zj6882917/aakinshin.net/en/_posts/dotnet/invaliddataexception-in-getprocesses.md

 In this case, `dotnet` doesn't call `Process.GetProcesses()` and everything works fine.
 Rider is able to establish a connection even when the `--parentProcessId` parameter is omitted.

-Of course, we also can rename our threads, but I wanted to fix the bug without any changes in the ReSharper core libraries.
+Of course, we could also rename our threads, but I wanted to fix the bug without any changes in the ReSharper core libraries.

 ### Conclusion
 In Rider, we should support many bleeding edge technologies which contain a lot of bugs.
 Hopefully, a big part of such technologies will die soon (and will be replaced by stable version).
 However, people can't update all their projects on the same day with the next release of its dependencies.
-So, we have to maintain a lot of hacks and ugly pieces of code for a several months after the date when another preview was released.
+So, we have to maintain a lot of hacks and ugly pieces of code for several months after the date when another preview was released.
 It's not easy, and it conflicts with our sense of beauty, but we still try to do everything to make our users happy regardless of which version of runtime they use.